bevansm/PLGSPL/README.md

   - [x] `pdf`: produce a pdf from pl data
   - [x] `merge`: merge gs results with a pl manual grading csv for final grades
   - [ ] `config`: reset & set custom json files to override defaults
+- fixes
+  - [ ] integrate the `partial_scores` field
+  - [ ] migrate classlist so it's liked to cwl instead of the pl email

 ### Future